readyready15728/misc/awakemud-notes.md

 * Reggie's Hole-in-the-Wall in the SW Seattle cracks credsticks.
 * Zalensky's Electronics in SE Seattle sells cyberware and installs them.
 In addition they also sell other electronic gear.
-* Baxter Morgan in the West Tacoma junkyard offers work (for less experienced runners).
+* Baxter Morgan in the West Tacoma Junkyard offers work (for less experienced runners).
 * Dave's Discount Drugs is just south of Evergreen Multiplex in West Tacoma and sells patches etc.